Creating and Evaluating Personas Using Generative AI: A Scoping Review of 81 Articles: Introduction

 \section{Introduction}

-Personas are fictitious characters representing archetypal users of a system, product, or service \cite{cooper1999inmates}.
-Since their introduction into computational sciences by researchers in human-computer interaction (HCI), personas have been widely adopted to support user-centered design (UCD) activities in domains such as software development \cite{blomquist2002personas,aoyama2005persona,adlin2001fake}, design \cite{lee2010designing,duda2018personas,chen2011modeling}, and healthcare \cite{hendriks2013designing,hogberg2008representing,gonzalez2018personas}.
-Personas help decision makers focus on user needs throughout the design process by providing empathetic and memorable representations of core user segments \cite{pruitt2010persona}.
+User personas (`personas' for short) are fictitious characters representing archetypal real users of a system, product, or service presented in a humanized form \cite{cooper1999inmates}.
+Since their introduction into human-computer interaction (HCI), personas have been adopted to support user-centered design (UCD) in domains such as software development \cite{blomquist2002personas,aoyama2005persona,adlin2001fake}, design \cite{lee2010designing,duda2018personas,chen2011modeling}, and healthcare \cite{hendriks2013designing,hogberg2008representing,gonzalez2018personas}.
+Personas help system designers focus on user needs throughout the design process by providing empathetic and memorable representations of core user segments \cite{pruitt2010persona}.
+As such, personas are a critical component of HCI research, user experience (UX) studies, and UCD of systems and technology.

-Traditional persona development methods are based on qualitative data collection and manual analysis, which can be time-consuming and resource-intensive \cite{salminen2021survey}.
-However, generative artificial intelligence (GenAI), particularly large language models (LLMs) creates new opportunities for automatic persona generation \cite{huang_exploring_2024,shin_understanding_2024,jung2025personacraft}.
-These GenAI technologies can be applied to multiple stages of the persona development process, from data collection and analysis to narrative writing and evaluation \cite{salminen2023nlp,shin_understanding_2024}.
-While various studies have applied GenAI in persona development \cite{salminen_deus_2024,shin_understanding_2024,prpa_challenges_2024,schuller_generating_2024,jung2025personacraft}, \textit{there is a gap in the systematic understanding about how these technologies are applied in persona development practices}.
+Persona development methods were originally based on qualitative data collection with manual analysis, which can be time-consuming, resource-intensive, and prone to staling \cite{salminen2021survey}.
+However, generative artificial intelligence (GenAI), particularly large language models (LLMs), creates opportunities for automating persona development \cite{huang_exploring_2024,shin_understanding_2024,jung2025personacraft}.
+Automatic persona development is the ability to generate personas without (or minimal) human involvement and can overcome the challenges of manual persona development.
+This is why GenAI is being researched to support persona development.
+These GenAI technologies can be applied to various stages of persona development, and the personas created by such a process are called GenAI personas, which will be the focus of this study (see Figure \ref{fig:personas} for examples).

-Advances in LLM, such as OpenAI's GPT \cite{openai_gpt-4_2023} and Anthropic's Claude models \cite{anthropic2024claude} involve the ability to interpret natural language and generate coherent texts \cite{sattele2024generating}.
-These models can identify patterns and generate fluent descriptions of different types of users, in line with persona development tasks \cite{jung2025personacraft,schirgi2024development}.
-GenAI systems can also enrich persona representations through images, video, and speech \cite{kaate_modeling_2024}.
-Previous systematic reviews have focused on quantitative personas \cite{salminen_literature_2020,nielsen_template_2015}, data-driven personas \cite{salminen2021survey}, personas for social good \cite{guan_leveraging_2023}, personas for design \cite{salminen_use_2022}, or the application of personas in specific domains \cite{bartels2023using,farooq2025representing,drobnjak2023learning}.
-Although these reviews provide valuable information, none specifically examines GenAI technologies in persona development.
-Yet, the increasing adoption of GenAI in persona development requires a systematic review.